A research instrument from Data Druid Tech. New for 2026.

 Stop stitching tools together.
 Start collecting like you mean it.

 Solo plan, team plan, or organisation plan.
-No free tier — but no surprises either.
+Clear pricing, no surprises.
 Get a workspace seeded with sample data on signup.